 1) Focus On Your Big Compounds

-Compound lifts like the bench press, overhead press, row, deadlift, and squat are ideal for skinny people to recruit the most muscle fibers and get big fast.
+Compound lifts like bench presses, overhead presses, rows, deadlifts, and squats are ideal for skinny people to recruit the most muscle fibers and get big fast.
 Isolation exercises like bicep curls can also be performed.
 But do them sparingly as an accessory to the bigger lifts.

 2) Prioritize Intense Lifting